SparkliTwizzl/trioxichor/README.md

 - You condemn all forms of genocide against any peoples for any reason, including but not limited to that of the peoples of Palestine and western Sudan.

 ---

+This is a template for repositories under the Trioxichor project umbrella.